 There will be \$5.00 added to your Student ID/Charger Card each semester after Add/Drop to use for copying and printing ONLY.
 Any remaining student copy/print funds not used at the end of each semester will be deleted.
 Any personal funds added to your Student ID/Charger Card will remain on the card until spent.
-Money can be added to your Student ID/Charger Card (cash only starting in increments of \$1) at any VTS (Value Transfer Station).
-Money can also be added at any Business Office location by cash, check, debit, or credit.
+Money can be added to your Student ID/Charger Card will remain on the card until spent.
+Money can be added to your added at any Business Office location by cash, check, debit, or credit.